pyconau/2018.pycon-au.org/_talks/999-development-sprints.md

 PyCon AU will provide the space, power, and internet, you provide the projects.

-Lunch will not be provided; just across the way from the Convention Centre is Harbourside, a shopping complex that has mulitple foodcourts and restaurants.
+Morning and afternoon tea will be provided, but lunch will not.
+Just across the way from the Convention Centre is Harbourside, a shopping complex that has mulitple foodcourts and restaurants.

+Development Sprints tickets can be purchased for $10/day on our [Tickets page](/attend/tickets).
+You can buy these separately from your main conference ticket, but please make sure you enter the same Attendee name as your main ticket.